TanguyLichau/TodoApp-Svelte/README.md

 - Unmark all completed todos
 - Delete all completed todos

+## To Add

+- Edit a todo
+- Status bar to show number of todos completed out of all todos
+- CSS styling

 ## Get started

 _Note that you will need to have [Node.js](https://nodejs.org) installed._